How to Use Instagram as an online portfolio for Creative Work

-Graphic designers, artists, photographers, brand strategists, web designers, art directors, fashion designers, interior designers, animators, and film and video directors and editors are just a handful of visual artists that could benefit from using Instagram to advertise their work and services.
+Graphic designers, artists, photographers, brand strategists, web designers, art directors, fashion designers, interior designers, animators, and film and video directors and editors are just a handful of visual artists who could benefit from using Instagram to advertise their work and services.
 Consider Instagram an online extension of your visual portfolio.

 If you plan on using Instagram to house your work, be sure to follow the tips below to ensure your portfolio will be enticing to potential customers or employers: